Hyundai and Giorgetto Giugiaro to Rebuild 1974 Pony Coupe Concept

 "The original Pony and Pony Coupe Concept were one of those rare creations that influenced the designs of not just one but multiple production and concept vehicles, including our award-winning IONIQ 5 and attention-grabbing N Vision 74," said EVP SangYup Lee.
 "Since the original concept car no longer exists, we've commissioned Giorgetto Giugiaro to rebuild it based on our design philosophy, ‘Shaping the future with legacy.'"

-In 1974, when Hyundai Motor was still in its early days of vehicle production, the company's executives contacted Giorgetto Giugiaro to propose work on designing Hyundai's first independent model and Korea's first mass-produced car.
-At the time, there was no vehicle design and styling capability in Korea, so Hyundai Motor commissioned Giugiaro to design, make blueprints and build five prototypes, one of which was a coupe.
-In the process of designing and prototyping, Hyundai decided to show the Pony and Pony Coupe at the Turin Motor Show to promote the brand's debut in the global market.
+In 1974, Hyundai Motor approached Giorgetto Giugiaro to design their first independent model and Korea's first mass-produced car.
+Since there was no vehicle design capability in Korea at the time, Giugiaro was commissioned to design, make blueprints and build five prototypes, including a coupe.
+During the design process, Hyundai decided to showcase the Pony and Pony Coupe at the Turin Motor Show to introduce the brand to the global market.

-While the concept was an unfinished dream at the time, its bold spirit helped kickstart the Korean automotive industry by directly influencing Hyundai's first independent production models under its Pony nameplate, which ran from 1975 to 1990 and were sold around the world.
-The Pony Coupe Concept remains a key part of Hyundai's legacy and hallmark of its Founding Chairman Ju-Yong Chung's vision for the company.
+Although the concept was never fully realized, its pioneering spirit helped to jumpstart the Korean automotive industry by influencing Hyundai's first independent production models under the Pony nameplate.
+These models were manufactured from 1975 to 1990 and sold globally.
+The Pony Coupe Concept is still an important part of Hyundai's legacy and a testament to the vision of its Founding Chairman, Ju-Yong Chung.

 Chung, the founder of Hyundai, played a crucial role in paving the way for Korea's automotive industry with the Pony Coupe Concept and subsequent Pony lineup.
-His positive mindset, bold leadership, firm belief and indomitable diligence.
-His leadership helped Korea emerge from the hardship of war to become an economic powerhouse by the late 20th century.
+His positive mindset, bold leadership, firm belief, and tireless diligence helped Korea transition from the hardship of war to become an economic powerhouse by the late 20th century.

-The concept design also served as a huge source of inspiration for Giugiaro's work on the DeLorean DMC 12 that debuted in 1983 and was famously used in the ‘Back to the Future' movies (1985-90).
+The Pony Coupe Concept was a significant source of inspiration for Giugiaro's work on the DeLorean DMC 12, which became famous for its appearance in the 'Back to the Future' movies in the 1980s and 1990s.

-The Pony and Pony Coupe Concept's impact can still be felt.
-In 2019, Hyundai Motor took inspiration from the original Pony for the ‘45' concept car, which directly influenced the IONIQ 5, which debuted two years later.
-Also in 2021, Hyundai created a restomod electric vehicle concept that reimagined the original Pony production car.
-In 2022, Hyundai paid homage to the coupe concept yet again with its crowd-pleasing N Vision 74 hydrogen-hybrid ‘rolling lab' development vehicle, which was well-received by the public.
+The impact of the Pony and Pony Coupe Concept can still be seen today.
+In 2019, Hyundai Motor drew inspiration from the original Pony for the '45' concept car, which later influenced the IONIQ 5 that debuted two years later.
+Additionally, in 2021, Hyundai created a restomod electric vehicle concept that reimagined the original Pony production car.
+In 2022, Hyundai paid homage to the coupe concept again with its N Vision 74 hydrogen-hybrid 'rolling lab' development vehicle, which was well-received by the public.